Facely1er/cybercorrect-complete-privacy/PRICING_STRATEGY.md

 ## Overview

-This document outlines the comprehensive pricing strategy for the CyberCorrect Privacy Compliance Platform, including free tier, subscription tiers, and one-time purchase products.
+This document outlines the comprehensive pricing strategy for the CyberCorrect Privacy Compliance Platform, including free trial, subscription tiers, and one-time purchase products.
 All pricing aligns with ERMITS LLC e-commerce policies and privacy-first architecture principles.

 ---

-## 1. Free Tier - "Start Your Privacy Journey"
+## 1. Free Trial - "Start Your Privacy Journey"

 ### **Positioning**
-Gateway to the platform for individuals, students, and small businesses to evaluate privacy compliance tools before upgrading.
+14-day free trial for individuals, students, and small businesses to evaluate privacy compliance tools before upgrading to a paid plan.

 ### **Features**
 ✅ **Assessments & Analysis:**